n-szulc/fingeRNAt/README.md

 <img src="docs/README_pics/detected_interactions.png" width="900" />
 </p>

-fingeRNAt runs under Python 3.5 - 3.9 on Linux, macOS, and Windows.
+fingeRNAt runs under Python 3.5 - 3.9 on Linux and macOS.

 ## What is the Structural Interaction Fingerprint (SIFt)?